-After binding to the receptor, virus is internalized into clathrin-coated vesicles by the process of endocytosis.
+After binding to the receptor, the virus is internalized into clathrin-coated vesicles by the process of endocytosis (see Chapter 2b for details).
 Acidification within the endosomal vesicle triggers conformational changes of the E proteins leading to rearrangement of the dimers to trimeric forms and subsequent fusion of the viral envelope with the membrane of the vesicle (Figure 6).
-At a pH threshold of 6.5, the acidic environment triggers oligomeric rearrangement of metastable E dimers into stable trimers on the virion surface.
-This process exposes the fusion loop, located at the tip of domain II of the E protein.
-The fusion loop interacts with the endosomal membrane, thereby mediating the initiation of the membrane fusion process.
 The viral nucleocapsid is then released into the cytoplasm and viral RNA is uncoated.
 The exact mechanism of nucleocapsid uncoating remains unknown.
-The positivesense viral RNA is the translational template, also functioning as a template for negative-sense RNA synthesis and formation of the double-stranded replicative intermediate.
+The positive-sense viral RNA is the translational template, also functioning as a template for negative-sense RNA synthesis and formation of the double-stranded replicative intermediate.